tvc95/tvc95.github.io/projects.md

 <span class="image left"><img src="{{ "/images/ssrecrutasocial.png" | absolute_url }}" alt="" /></span>

 Recruta Social ("Social Recruit" in English) was the result of a collaboration between the Tribunal de Contas do Estado da Paraíba (TCE-PB) and the Laboratory of Digital Video Applications (LAVID-UFPB) and it consists of an adventure serious game that aims to teach the role of the State Court of Auditors in the citizens' lives, in addition to encourage the practice of social control by the players.
-The main focus of gameplay is to accomplish missions by solving problems faced by the citizens, caused by poor public management and the irregular use of public resources.
+The main focus of its gameplay is to accomplish missions by solving problems faced by the citizens, caused by poor public management and the irregular use of public resources.
 For that, the player must explore the environment and interact with the citizens and key items hidden in the stage.

 This game was developed with the Unity engine and it's already available for Android smartphones (v.
 4.4 or newer) at Google Play Store.
 This game was also finalist in three categories during the SBGames 2019 Games Festival at Rio de Janeiro: "Best Student Game", "Best Serious Game" and "Best Mobile Game".
 You can check it out [here](https://play.google.com/store/apps/details?id=com.tce.recrutasocial).